ourcade/pong-template-phaser3/readme.md

 If you don't have `git-lfs` installed then get it here: https://git-lfs.github.com

 All binary files like sound effects are stored with `git-lfs`.
-Alternatively, you can download a zip of the project.
+Alternatively, you can [download a zip of the project from the latest release here](https://github.com/ourcade/pong-template-phaser3/releases/tag/latest).

 ## Credits